vcerny01/website/content/notes/Ancient Greece.md

 ## Introduction

 History is in humanities what math is in STEM.
 And knowing ancient history is as foundational as knowing algebra.
-So in Decemeber of 2021 I studied the ancient Greek history a bit.
+So from Decemeber of 2021 to March of 2022 I studied the ancient Greek history.
 I made some notes along the way.

-My main objective was to get a solid (undergraduate level one might say) overview of ancient Greek history.
+My main objective was to get a solid overview of ancient Greek history.

 ## Notes
 - Overviews